arehman1711/MentorReview/README.md

 # Mentor Review

 The Mentor Review API is a comprehensive backend system designed to empower mentor-student interactions, facilitate reviews, enable mentor recommendations (Letters of Appreciation), and manage mentorship within a web application.
-This RESTful API offers a wide range of endpoints to support various features, enhancing the overall mentorship experience.
+This REST API offers a wide range of endpoints to support various features, enhancing the overall mentorship experience.